zehengl/django-survey/readme.md

 You will have to change the settings in order to suit your need.

+If you want to use the Sankey's diagram you will have to install python-tk (for python 2.7) or python3-tk (for python 3.x).

 ### Creating a survey

 Using the admin interface you can create surveys, add questions, give questions